geosolutions-it/geoserver/geoserver/doc/en/user/source/styling/ysld/installing.rst

 Installing the GeoServer YSLD extension
 =======================================

+The YSLD extension is listed on the GeoServer download page.

+To install:

 #.
-Download the extension from the `nightly GeoServer extension builds <https://build.geoserver.org/geoserver/master/ext-latest/>`_.
+Download the :download_extension:`ysld`

-    .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!
+   Verify that the version number in the filename corresponds to the version of GeoServer you are running (for example |release| above).

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory in GeoServer.
+Make sure you do not create any sub-directories during the extraction process.

+#.
+Restart GeoServer.

+#.
+To confirm successful installation, check for a new YSLD entry in the :ref:`styling_webadmin` editor.